JacquesCarette/Drasil/wiki/Contributor's-Guide.md

 # Contributor's Guide

 Welcome to the Contributor's Guide!
-This wiki page contains a gentle introduction to working with Drasil, general guidelines and advice for contributing to the Drasil research project.
+This wiki page contains a gentle introduction to working with Drasil, general guidelines, and advice for contributing to the Drasil research project.

 Once you've read through this page, you may also take our [Contributor's Test](https://github.com/JacquesCarette/Drasil/blob/main/doc/Contributor's%20Test/ContributorTest.pdf) to gauge your understanding of git and other Drasil-related topics (**highly recommended** for future contributors).